-The Council proposes to differentiate the general rate based on land use (Schedule 2 Local Government (Rating) Act 2002).
+The Council differentiates the general rate based on land use (Schedule 2 Local Government (Rating) Act 2002).

 For the general rate, the relationship between the rates set on rateable land in each different differential type is shown below.
 A rating unit can be partitioned into property parts that can be put into different differential categories.